Last updated: 1st January 2022

 How personal data is collected

-We may obtain personal data about you in three main ways:
+We may obtain personal data about you in two main ways:

 - You provide us with your personal data (such as when you register to use our Yourkeys service).